AryanSingh2006/AryanSingh2006/README.md

 **AryanSingh2006/AryanSingh2006** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🌱 I’m currently learning **Backend Development for Web**
+- 🌱 I’m currently diving deep into Backend Development and mastering the **MERN Stack**
-- 🔥 Exploring the **MERN Stack** and experimenting with new ideas
+- 🔥 Exploring **React** and **Express.js**, while experimenting with new ideas
-- 🎮 I started coding to build games, but now I’m crafting backend magic
+- 🎮  I started coding to build games, but now I’m just pressing random keys and hoping for the best 🤞
 - ⚡ Fun fact: I love breaking things just to see how they work (and then fixing them in unexpected ways)
 - 💡 Always up for learning, building, and debugging at 3 AM 🚀